 - port-a-cath (port) – a small device inserted under the skin of the chest or arm.

-Some people are able to have chemotherapy at home using a portable pump.
-The pump is programmed to give the prescribed amount of chemotherapy over a specified period.
-The pump is usually attached to a central line and can be carried in a bag or belt holster.
-Your hospital or treatment centre will explain how to care for the pump.
+This device is programmed to give a prescribed amount of chemotherapy continuously over a few days.
+The pump is usually attached to a central line and is quite small.
+It can be carried in a bag or belt holster, and can be tucked under a pillow when sleeping.
+Your hospital or treatment centre will explain how to care for the pump, and they can answer any questions you may have.

 There are other ways of having chemotherapy, depending on the drugs being used and the type of cancer you have.

-Some people take chemotherapy tablets or capsules at home.
-Your doctor, nurse or pharmacist will tell you how and when to take them, how to handle the medicine safely, and what side effects might occur.
+Some people are able to take chemotherapy tablets or capsules at home.
+Your doctor, nurse or pharmacist will tell you how and when to take them, and how to handle the drugs safely.

 Less commonly, chemotherapy can be injected using a needle into different parts of the body: